 Jaeleen Kookesh

-Vice President of Policy and Legal Affairs at Sealaska Corporation
+Vice President at Sealaska Corporation

 Kendri Cesar

-Attorney at Sonosky Chambers Sachse Endreson & Perry LLP
+Attorney at Sonosky Chambers, Sachse, Endreson & Perry LLP

 Maranda Compton